Earth Day Activity Ideas For Ages 4+!

 Hands down, the most popular Clixo builds have been of animals.
 Depending on the age of the child, an interesting activity would be to build “evolutions” of different animals – starting with flat 2D versions then transitioning slowly into 3D versions.
 3D versions of animals can sometimes be intimidating to immediately jump into.
 So, starting with the 2D versions is a good way to practice observation skills as well as breaking down the whole animal into distinct body parts.
 Breaking things down into manageable pieces is a useful skill to practice at any age.

-For instance, to make a rabbit build (pictured above):
+For instance, to make a rabbit build (pictured beside):

 – The 2D version can start off on a flat surface with 2 Longy pieces for the floppy ears, 2 wheel pieces for the eyes, 2 Flap pieces for the whiskers, and a 3-dot piece for the mouth.